-IRRI is working with others to develop Golden Rice as a potential new food-based approach to improve vitamin A status.
+IRRI is working with partners to develop Golden Rice as a potential new food-based approach to improve vitamin A status.
 Our work will:

 Develop varieties suitable for Asian farmers

 Breeders at the Philippine Department of Agriculture - Philippine Rice Research Institute (DA-PhilRice), the Bangladesh Rice Research Institute (BRRI), and the Indonesian Center for Rice Research (ICRR) are developing Golden Rice versions of existing rice varieties that are popular with their local farmers, retaining the same yield, pest resistance, and grain qualities.
-Cooking and taste tests will be done to help make sure that Golden Rice meets consumers' needs.
 Golden Rice seeds are expected to cost farmers the same as other rice varieties.
+Once PhilRice, BRRI, and ICRR are able to secure an approval from their respective regulatory agencies, cooking and taste tests will be done to make sure that Golden Rice meets consumers' needs.